 But over time, good people eventually and inevitably act according to their nature when given the chance.
 Over time it is possible to know people around you, and start to tell who is really a good person, and who lives by his or her own ego.

-The easiest you can do is to be good to the extent you can afford, to people who are receptive of good acts and intentions.
+The easiest you can do is to be good to the extent you can afford, to people who are receptive to good acts and intentions.
 To the people who respond to good deeds in kind, to the people who don’t just take and never give back anything to anyone else.
 Good people may not be immediately around you, or even among your family.
 They may come up from unexpected places, they may be unexpected people.
 But they are out there…

 Just be open to the extent you can afford, to the amount you can afford, and be on the lookout for good people who feel just like you.
 Try to do a little bit for each other every other day, without upsetting your own lives.
-And as such, being an example that encourages others to do the same with those around them.
+And as such, be an example that encourages others to do the same with those around them.
 So that they also may realize that they are not alone, that there are good people in this world and they are many, and they may take heart and find the courage and power to push their life and the society towards a better tomorrow, one little step at a time.